Group Health Insurance for 150 Employees

 Refund Potential and Long-Term Renewal Stability

-One of the greatest frustrations with fully insured plans is the lack of reward for favorable claims experience.
-Alternative funding models change this dynamic.
-Level-funded plans may return unused claim dollars, while self-funded structures avoid paying fixed premiums for risk that never materializes.
-Over time, those differences can materially affect total cost of ownership.
+One of the greatest frustrations with fully insured plans is the lack of financial reward for favorable claims experience.
+Alternative funding models change this dynamic materially.
+Level-funded plans may return unused claim dollars based on the contract’s surplus sharing provisions, while self-funded structures avoid paying fixed premiums for risk that never materializes.
+Over time, those differences can have a significant effect on total cost of ownership — particularly for organizations with stable workforces and well-managed utilization patterns.
+More importantly, alternative funding structures can improve renewal stability.
+When the employer has claims visibility and can address underlying drivers, renewals are more explainable and more manageable.
+Leadership can forecast healthcare costs with greater confidence because outcomes are not entirely a black box determined by a carrier’s pooled book of business.

 Planning Beyond 150 Employees